Sip, sip, hooray!

-Bottled water is not recommended for use with your baby due to high levels of sodium, unless travelling abroad and you do not have access to safe tap water.
+Bottled water is not recommended for use with your baby due to high levels of sodium, unless travelling abroad and you do not have access to safe tap water or sterile water.

-If you are travelling abroad and have to use bottled water because the local water is unsafe, make sure you check the water contains:
+If you are travelling abroad and have to use bottled water because the local water is unsafe, make sure you read the label and check the water contains:

 - less than 200 milligrams (mg) a litre of sodium (also written as Na)

-- less than 250mg a litre of sulphate (also written as SO4)
+- less than 250mg a litre of sulphate (also written as SO or SO4)

 Remember bottled water is not sterile so would need to be boiled before using it to make up formula feeds.